Governance and resources scrutiny commission

 Commission details: membership, meetings, and contacts

 The commission also devotes a substantial amount of time each year to scrutinising the budget process.
-This includes examining savings proposals that come forward, monitoring financial forecasts, and holding the council to account for delivering its budget and savings as agreed.
+This includes examining savings proposals that come forward, monitoring financial forecasts, and holding the council to account for delivering its agreed budget and savings.

 Some recent examples include: